NEFSC/READ-SSB-Lee-metadata/permit.md

 Schema: PERMIT

 The permit data contain information about fishing vessels, the fisheries they can participate in.
 These data are generated through permit applications that are submitted to GARFO by vessel owners.
+A vessel owner will often submit more than one permit application per year.
+This can happen if a vessel owner renews some permits early in the year and others later in the year or if a vessel changes ownership.
+There are probably other reasons as well.

 # Current Collection Methods

 # Changes to Collections Methods